-3.4.2 Imperfect Terminations
+3.3.2 Imperfect Terminations

 In reality, the terminations are often mismatched due to process variations.
 In this section, we study the impact of imperfect terminations on the synthesis results.
 The RF interconnection under study is 1cm long with 5 channels allocated from 10 to 110 GHz with 20GHz for each channel.
 Each channel has 1 transmitter and 4 receivers.
 The locations of the ports are randomly selected.
 The lower bound of SNR is set to 15dB.
 We define the mismatch degree as the relative difference between the real termination and the perfect termination.
-Figure 10 shows the trend of the interconnect area and coupler size with the increasing of different degrees of mismatch.
+Figure 8 shows the trend of the interconnect area and coupler size with the increasing of different degrees of mismatch.
 It is clear the total interconnect area increases with the increasing of mismatch.
-Initially the area increases slowly and the mismatch has the less effects on the synthesis results when the mismatch is less than 10%.
-However, when the mismatch gets close to 15%, the area increases dramatically to about 3 times of the area of perfect matching case.
 The coupler size has the similar trends but with much smaller slope.
-According to the previous discussion in subsection 2.3.3, the SNR with only the reflection noise from the terminations decreases to 16dB when the mismatch is 15%.
 When the mismatch is larger than 15%, no valid solutions are found.